 Note: The figures report the event study regression on the different measures of expenditures of the municipal government.
-The outcome variables used in each regression str the logged value of the amount specified in the captions.
-The regression includes controls for a binned indicator for municipalities experiencing assassinations 7 or more years ago, log(number of criminal organizations + 1), homicide rates, log(total homicides + 1), average years of schooling for the municipal population, share of indigenous population, and years since the most recent election (level and squared).
-For the regression on spending on educational institutions, a dummy variable for zero expenditure spent is included to control for multiple instances where municipalities report zero total spending.
-Each regression includes fixed effects for years and municipalities.
+Outcome variables used in each regression is the logged value of the amount specified in the captions.
+Regression includes controls for binned indicator for municipalities experiencing assassinations 7 or more years ago, log(number of criminal organizations + 1), homicide rates, log(total homicides + 1), average years of schooling for the municipal population, share of indigenous population, and years since the most recent election (level and squared).
+For the regression on spending on educational institution, a dummy variable for zero expenditure spent is included in order to control for multiple instances where municipalities report zero total spending.
+Each regression includes fixed effects for years and municipality.
 Standard errors are clustered at the municipality level.